SternLabTAU/SternLab/minion/association_tests/README.md

                                      CONFIDENCE_PERCENTILE

 ### Choosing a cutoff without a control sample:
-We provide visualization tools to help assess your data and choose an appropriate cutoff.
-Helpful functions are provided in tools_to_visualize_association_results.py.
+Use visualize_association_results.py to visualize the normalized association scores created by normalize_chi2.py and choose an appropriate cutoff.
+The script creates a scatter plot of all the associations per position, where different colors signify whether the association is a local maximum or not (associations are required to be a local maximum in order to be considered associations between two real mutations).

+   - usage: visualize_association_results.py [-h] -i INPUT_ASSOCIATION_RESULTS -o
+                                        OUTPUT_PNG
 ## Getting the true variants
 Use normalized_chi2_get_positions.py to get the **positions** that are identified as having real variants by AssociVar.
 This script gets a csv with the pos1, pos2, modified zscores and is_peak column created by normalize_chi2.py, an